 Minimally Invasive Spine Surgery

-Dr. George Kakoulides only provides minimally invasive spine surgery instead of traditional (open) spine surgery.
+Dr. George Kakoulides provides minimally invasive spine surgery instead of traditional (open) spine surgery.
 Traditional spine surgery is performed via one large incision on the targeted area, whereas minimally invasive spine surgeries are performed via extremely small incisions.
 Minimally invasive spine surgery is safer and more effective, involves minimal bleeding, and reduces the risk of post-treatment complications.
 Dr. Kakoulides only recommends minimally invasive spine surgery as a last resort if all non-invasive solutions fail.